Updated Mar 31, 2026§ For Everyday Items

 Skip it if: you already have an AirTag wallet, you need UWB precision finding, or you want GPS-level tracking.
 This is a Bluetooth tracker card, not a GPS device.
 It relies on nearby smartphones to relay its position, which means tracking quality varies by location density.

 Travelers who need real location data should consider a GPS wallet tracker instead.
+Budget-conscious buyers should also check out the Nomad Tracking Card Air, which is thinner at 1.7mm and costs $29 with dual-network support.

 Bottom Line

-The Ekster Tracker Card does one thing well: it makes your wallet findable without adding bulk.
-The credit-card form factor, dual-network compatibility, and 3-year maintenance-free battery make it the most practical wallet tracker for people who refuse to change their wallet setup.
+The credit-card form factor, Apple or Android support, and 3-year maintenance-free battery make it the most practical wallet tracker for people who refuse to change their wallet setup.
 At $40 with no subscription, the economics work.

-The gaps are real though.
+Gaps are real though.
 No UWB means no precision finding indoors, no GPS means crowd-dependent tracking that fails in rural areas, and the sealed battery means replacing the card every 3 years.
 If those trade-offs don’t bother you, the Ekster Tracker Card earns its price.

 FAQ